 Cross-site scripting, or XSS, is a type of security vulnerability that allows attackers to inject malicious code into a website.
 This can be done by exploiting a vulnerability in the website’s code or tricking a user into visiting a malicious website.

 How to prevent XSS attacks?

 To prevent XSS attacks, it is important to validate and sanitize user input properly.
-This means that any user input passed to the website should be checked to ensure that it does not contain any malicious code.
+This means that any user input passed to the website should be checked to ensure it does not contain malicious code.

 Another way to prevent XSS attacks is using a security library or framework with built-in protection against XSS.
-These libraries and frameworks can help filter out any malicious code passed to your website, making it much harder for attackers to exploit XSS vulnerabilities.
+These libraries and frameworks can help filter out malicious code passed to your website, making it much harder for attackers to exploit XSS vulnerabilities.